What Will “Back to Normal” Look Like for Physicians Once COVID-19 is Contained?

 COVID-19 has challenged the healthcare system in an unprecedented manner and will continue to do so as we approach the peak.
 Once beyond the momentous task at hand, though, physicians, healthcare systems, and stakeholders will need to begin thinking about how to address a large demand for more traditional healthcare services for patients who will be anxious to see their physician again for surgical procedures, screening exams, and even their routine annual visit.

-MHT Partners, a leading healthcare services investment bank, welcomes further discussion about the effects of COVID-19 on the healthcare industry (Patrick Krause, email@example.com or Taylor Curtis, firstname.lastname@example.org).
+MHT Partners, a leading healthcare services investment bank, welcomes further discussion about the effects of COVID-19 on the healthcare industry: Taylor Curtis (email@example.com) or Alex Sauter (firstname.lastname@example.org).

 (1) U.S. Market Report Suite for Orthopedic Soft Tissue Repair and Sports Medicine